 You can start by suspending judgment upon others, which will leave you less likely to fear that same judgment from them.
 Suspending judgment means you are instead curious about others and ask questions to understand them better, leaving you less likely to feel that others are always judging you, as well.(Source)

-Fear of Missing Out [How to Deal with FOMO?]
+Conquer Your Fears of Missing Out [How to Deal with FOMO?]

 The fear of missing out has become a modern-day phenomenon that can be closely tied to the advent of social media.
 FOMO, as it is sometimes called, really is about how we judge our own lives in comparison to what we perceive others are doing.
 It leads to questions like, “Am I doing everything I should or could be?” and “Why does he/she have X, but I don’t?”